the Australian School Library Association

 ASLA engages in advocacy and promotion and lobbying projects and activities on behalf of school libraries.

-Professional learning events are conducted in collaboration with member associations or hosted by ASLA.
+Professional learning events are conducted in collaboration with member associations and/or hosted by ASLA.

 Research in the field of school libraries and teacher librarianship are negotiated with national research agencies.